nasa/fprime/Svc/FramingProtocol/docs/sdd.md

-The method `allocate` should accept a size in bytes and return (1) an `Fw::Buffer` that points to a memory allocation of at least that size if the allocation succeeded; or (2) an invalid buffer (i.e., a buffer whose address is zero) if the allocation failed.
+The method `allocate` should accept a size in bytes and return (1) an `Fw::Buffer` that points to a memory allocation of at least that size if the allocation succeeded; or (2) an invalid buffer (i.e., a buffer whose address is null and whose size is zero) if the allocation failed.
 A typical implementation invokes a port connected to a memory allocation component.

 The method `send` should send the data stored in the buffer.